huggingface/blog/chatbot-amd-gpu.md

 It was released on [Github](https://github.com/lm-sys/FastChat) on Apr 11, just a few weeks ago.
-It is worth mentioning that the data set, training code, evaluation metrics, training cost are known for Vicuna but are not known for Bard or ChatGPT.
-Its total training cost was just around \$300, making it a cost-effective solution for chatbot development to the general public.
+It is worth mentioning that the data set, training code, evaluation metrics, training cost are known for Vicuna.
+Its total training cost was just around \$300, making it a cost-effective solution for the general public.

 For more details about Vicuna, please check out
 <https://vicuna.lmsys.org>.

 **Why do we need a quantized GPT model?**

-Running LLaMA/Vicuna-13B model in fp16 requires around 28GB GPU RAM.
+Running Vicuna-13B model in fp16 requires around 28GB GPU RAM.
 To further reduce the memory footprint, optimization techniques are required.
 There is a recent research paper GPTQ published, which proposed accurate post-training quantization for GPT models with lower